fchollet/ARC-AGI/README.md

 # Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI)

+> ARC Prize, a $1,000,000+ public competition to beat and open source a solution to the ARC-AGI benchmark, is now live.
+See [ARCprize.org](https://arcprize.org/) for more details.

 This repository contains the ARC-AGI task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*